Palinkara/CC-Project-2021/README.md

 Two things:

 1. Other members in the organisation are able to see her notice and contact her to take part in her get-together, which will leave both - the organisation members **and** Mrs Christie satisified and
-2. the planning committee is able to use the information introduced to add it to their database, based on which the application allows to evaluate trends in (private) event planning introduced into the organisation.
+2. the planning committee is able to use the information introduced to add it to their database, based on which the WordVector-based application allows to evaluate trends in (private) event planning introduced into the organisation.

 Of course all of this will happen with permission of the users themselves - the organisation should never employ this technique without getting the permission of all parties involved.